Bacs SUN number explained

 A SUN enables your payers to send you regular Direct Debit payments via Bacs (Bankers’ Automated Clearing Scheme) – whether that’s monthly, quarterly, annually or any other frequency you prefer.

 SUNs are used by Bacs to find organisations collecting payments by Direct Debit and to make sure the correct organisation name is shown on a payer’s bank statement.
-They’re also used to identify the organisation that is liable for any chargebacks (also known as Indemnity claims) if a payer disputes the payment.
+They’re also used to identify the organisation that is liable for any chargebacks (also known as Direct Debit Indemnity claims) if a payer disputes the payment.

 There are two ways of getting a SUN – you can either apply for your own one; or use a third-party’s SUN.